Supercomputing-System-AI-Lab/UniversalCheckpointing/README.md

 </details>

 ### Download Megatron-DeepSpeed Repository
-Clone the Megatron-DeepSpeed repository and switch to the `ucp` branch:
+Clone the Megatron-DeepSpeed repository and switch to the `ucp` branch and point `MEGATRON-DEEPSPEED_DIR` to the folder:
 <details>
 <summary>Expand for Megatron-DeepSpeed download</summary>